Outrider305/Voron_DIN_Mounts/README.md

 # Mellow Fly-UTOC DIN Mount

-Based on timmit99's Klipper_Expander board.
-Uses Trident/v2.4 PCB DIN rail clip.
+Based on timmit99's <a href="https://github.com/VoronDesign/Voron-Hardware/tree/master/Klipper_Expander"> Klipper_Expander mount</a>.
+Uses Trident/v2.4 PCB DIN rail clip and M3 inserts.

 # Klipper_Expander Mount

-Based on timmit99's original Klipper_Expander mount located at: https://github.com/VoronDesign/Voron-Hardware/tree/master/Klipper_Expander.
-Changes include mounting holes to fit PCB DIN clips from the current Trident and v2.4r2 releases.
-Also has been modified to use standard voron M3x5x4 heatset inserts.
+Modified from on timmit99's original Klipper_Expander mount.
+Changes include mounting holes to fit Trident and v2.4r2 PCB DIN clips.
+Also has been modified to use standard voron M3 heatset inserts.

 # Raspberry Pi DIN SSR Moount

 Adapted from https://www.thingiverse.com/thing:5222787.
 Recommended if mounting the RPi on a vertical DIN rail.
+Uses M3 heatset inserts.
+WARNING: Raspberry Pi's typically use M2.5 for mounting.
+I carefully enlarged the mounting holes my Rpi with an M3 reamer.
+A 1/8 inch drill bit can be used, however I recommend the M3 reamer as it is a useful to have onhand for other prints.